roydejong/BeatSaberServerBrowser/description.md

-# Server Browser
-**This mod adds a Server Browser to the Online menu, making it easy to share and join custom multiplayer games.**
+**Beat Saber multiplayer mod that adds a Server Browser to the Online menu, making it easy to share and join multiplayer games.**

 ### Joining games
 Open the Online menu, then click on the "Server Browser" button.
 From there, you'll see all public multiplayer games.
 Click on a game, and then select "Connect" to jump right in.